oxy-design-co/oxychat/HOW_IT_WORKS.md

 ### Key Files

 - `frontend/src/App.tsx` - The starting point that sets up the app
-- `frontend/src/components/Home.tsx` - The main page layout with chat and facts list
+- `frontend/src/components/Home.tsx` - The main page layout with chat
 - `frontend/src/components/ChatKitPanel.tsx` - The chat window where you talk to the bot
 - `frontend/src/lib/config.ts` - Settings like the greeting message and starter prompts